Skip to Content

 Furthermore, it allows the customization of the background image and widgets on the new tab page.

 Vivaldi lets customize tabs and make them double stack and change their positions.
-Users can modify the screen to the dual mode for dual displays.
+Users can modify the screen to dual mode for dual displays.

 Also, users can personalize the side toolbar, which is unique to Vivaldi.